gkresic/nar/site/3-usage.md

 Note that extending an entity with fields that are already initialized is a no-op, which makes this operation suitable for invocation in every code segment that works on given entity.

-This pattern allows us to gradually "build" our objects, filling them with more and more properties as they are being passed from one function to another, each of them extending an entity with properties it needs.
+This pattern allows us to gradually "build" our entities, filling them with more and more properties as they are being passed from one function to another, each of them extending an entity with properties it needs.

 Of course, each round-trip to backing store to fetch new properties has some inherent cost we have to factor in.